Turkish central bank cuts rates again despite high inflation - ExBulletin

 Turkish central bank cuts rates again despite high inflation

-ANKARA, Turkey (AP) Turkey’s central bank on Thursday cut interest rates again disproportionately despite inflation at more than 85 percent and other countries taking the opposite route to ease the pain of soaring prices.
+ANKARA, Turkey (AP) Turkey’s central bank cut interest rates further on Thursday despite inflation over 85% and other countries taking the opposite route to ease the pain of soaring prices.

 The central bank said its monetary policy committee decided to cut the benchmark policy rate by 1.5 percentage points to 9%, following a series of similar cuts.